 - It makes it possible for applications that don't know anything about CellML to understand our metadata.
 Though not a reality yet, it is part of Tim Berners-Lee's vision of a semantic web.
 Eventually, search engine tools could become RDF capable.
 In that case, people would be able to perform much more powerful searches for information on the web.
 If someone wants to find all web resources created by John Doe, he/she could search explicitly for resources where creator=John Doe, instead of just searching for resources that contain the string "John Doe". - There are tools out there that use RDF.
 It is true that RDF is still a fledgling technology.
 However, there are tools out there that parse RDF and tools that actually use RDF to build databases, knowledge stores, and other such things.
+For instance, the W3C provides SiRPAC2, a Simple RDF Parser and Compiler which returns a graphical representation of the RDF code it is fed to aid in visualization of the attribute=value constructs as well as validate RDF segments.
 See the W3C's RDF project list3 for a list of tools and projects using RDF.

-2.1.3 Multiple Methods for Expressing Metadata in RDF
+2.1.3 The Generalized Structure of RDF